joey-qytyku/OS-90-i386/docs/xms_and_farcall.md

 Remember that the BIOS ROM is never mapped to a V86 process.
 Such processes have completely isolated address spaces and TLB refreshing is required.

+The far call chain provides one handler for every possible far cal address.
+A kernel routine increments the offset every time a new far call is added.

 # XMS as an OS Memory Manager

 Windows 3.1 on 286 used HIMEM.SYS to allocate memory during protected mode.
 This required sending a reset signal and using a BIOS re-enter address feature.
 This is possible with V86 and I would have done it this way too if it was possible.
 For page-based virtual memory, XMS is completely impossible to use.
 It does not allow for aligned and fragmented allocation.